Sohl-Dickstein/fractal/README.md

 This repository contains code I used to explore fractal structure in neural network training hyperparameter landscapes.

-- To make your own fractals, or reproduce my images and videos: [open this colab](https://colab.research.google.com/github/Sohl-Dickstein/fractal/blob/main/the_boundary_of_neural_network_trainability_is_fractal.ipynb) (or [this lightweight colab](https://colab.research.google.com/github/Sohl-Dickstein/fractal/blob/main/Mandelbrot_set_visualization.ipynb) I used to generate a Mandelbrot set image)
+- To make your own fractals, or reproduce my images and videos: [open this colab](https://colab.research.google.com/github/Sohl-Dickstein/fractal/blob/main/the_boundary_of_neural_network_trainability_is_fractal.ipynb) (or to generate the single Mandelbrot image I had use [this colab](https://colab.research.google.com/github/Sohl-Dickstein/fractal/blob/main/Mandelbrot_set_visualization.ipynb))
 - To learn more, see [the blog post] and [the short paper](https://arxiv.org/abs/2402.06184)

 As a brief summary, here is the paper abstract: